Does My Car Insurance Cover Me if I Drive for Uber or Lyft?

 Do Uber and Lyft offer insurance packages?

 When you drive for Uber and Lyft, your car is automatically covered to a certain extent.
-Both companies offer $1 million liability coverage packages, but the caveat is that this only covers you while you are on your way to pick up a passenger, or transporting a passenger.
+Both companies offer $1 million liability coverage packages, but the caveat is that this only covers you while you are on your way to pick up a passenger or actively transporting a passenger.

 If you are in your car, logged in to the app, but not currently on a job or en route to one, the coverage is very slim.
-And it goes without saying, Uber and Lyft’s insurance does not cover you at all if you are not logged into the app, ready to take on rides, so you can’t simply dump your insurance plan and rely on your ridesharing company.
+Uber and Lyft’s insurance doesn’t cover you at all if you’re not logged into the app ready to take on rides, so you can’t simply dump your insurance plan and rely on your ridesharing company.